 Tours & Day Trips in Timisoara

 Why visit Timisoara?
 The city is bustling with students, a diverse ethnic scene, restored historic glory and many more!
-Timisoara airport is very well connected and the city is close to the Danube River, the Carpathians and other interesting sights.
+Timisoara airport is very well connected and the city is close to important tourist attractions in Romania such as the Danube Gorge, Corvin Castle and Retezat Mountains.
 Be sure to check our guide on what to do in Timisoara made by locals to get a better idea of what to see & do in the city!

 Have a look at all the tours you can do in Timisoara, handpicked by us: